anders-wind/BMDS-2014/assignments/Mini Project 3/README.md

 4. Based on 2 and 3, write a paragraph or two on the current scalability of your system.
 	The scalability is quite poor riht now.
 In case of failure the system is almost unusable and for a few thousand peers the system will also get too slow to use.
 5. Based on 2, 3 and 4, give suggestions for improving the scalability of your system.
+	BY implementing a structured P2P system suh as the pastry structure one could improve the Get time and space consumption at the nodes.
+A Timeout functionality could make the system failsafe such that a constant and not infinite time consumption in case of a unsuccesfull GET.
+The Heartbeat functionality could improve the system in the case that a node leaves the system.

 #Part B
 ####Enhance your Node processes of Part A such that the network is resilient to the loss of any one Node.
 Continuing the above example: